//echo "Main

 9. Bring to a boil, skimming off any impurities from the surface, as needed.

-10. Reduce heat and simmer, uncovered, for about 2 hours, skimming the surface occasionally, until the sauce is reduced to about 1 quart.
+10. Reduce heat and simmer, uncovered, for about 2 hours, skimming the surface occasionally, until the is reduced to about 1 quart.

 11. Untie sachet.
-Then pour sauce (and sachet) into a fine strainer or china cap lined with cheesecloth.
+Then pour (and sachet) into a fine strainer or china cap lined with cheesecloth.
 Use a ladle or spoon to gently press any remaining vegetables through the strainer.
 Discard the sachet.

 12. Season to taste with salt and white pepper, if desired.